 Snoring caused by nasal congestion can frequently be relieved by taking decongestants, although you may want to consult your doctor to choose a particular decongestant that is appropriate for your condition.
 Some decongestant nasal sprays can become habit forming quickly.

 Snoring can affect relationships, increase daytime fatigue, and can be a sign of more serious health conditions.
-Fortunately there are treatments to ease snoring and relieve these associated conditions.
+There are many reasons why people snore, and fortunately there are treatments available to ease snoring and relieve these associated conditions.